GET YOUR FREE HR STRATEGY SESSION

 Other Options for HR Technologies and Tools

-There are also quite a few HR tech vendors that focus solely singularly focused HR solutions.
+There are also quite a few HR tech vendors that focus on specific HR tasks.
 They are still terrific alternatives to tailor to your organizational (and budgetary) needs.
-A la carte HR tools are often great options and their contributions are by no means diminished.
+A la carte HR tools are often great options, and their contributions are by no means diminished.
 Just a few of these honorable standalone HR technologies include:

-- Applicant Tracking Systems (ATS): An ATS is for all things recruiting.
-For instance, it can help enable your recruiters to house candidate data, reach a broader audience more efficiently, screen more effectively and simplifies background investigations while also making reporting and compliance a breeze.
+• Applicant Tracking Systems (ATS): An ATS is for all things recruiting.
+For instance, it can help enable your recruiters to house candidate data, reach a broader audience more efficiently, screen more effectively, and simplify background investigations while also making reporting and compliance a breeze.

-- Performance Management (PM): PMs are growing in popularity since they encourage clear expectations and encourage regular performance conversations.
+• Performance Management (PM): PMs are growing in popularity since they encourage clear expectations and regular performance conversations.
 Decreasing the administrative burden increases utilization.
 Often includes goal trackers and peer-to-peer feedback solutions.

 As I look back, it’s simply amazing to see how HR technology continues to evolve.
 The predictions of what is just on the horizon are equally fascinating.
 The demand for remote collaboration tools and the ability to securely access and analyze cloud-based workforce metrics is exponentially on the rise.

 The industry is starting to see the incorporation of gamification in the interview process to make more informed hiring solutions.
-And artificial intelligence (AI) is starting to join the party, helping practitioners ensure compliance and making recommendations based on the information it gathers.
+Machine learning and artificial intelligence (AI) are increasingly common, helping practitioners ensure compliance and make data-driven recommendations.